 The goal of every ambitious support team is to increase the number of tickets that can be solved with the first engagement.
 The ideal support case is opened with all the information needed to assess, reproduce, and solve the problem.
 The first response can then already include the solution to the problem.

-For a product as complex as Spryker and our Eco-System this is tremendously difficult to achieve for any but the most basic questions or known issues.
+For a product as complex as Spryker and our ecosystem, this is tremendously difficult to achieve for any but the most basic questions or known issues.
 Nevertheless, we strive to reduce the interactions necessary to solve a case.
-We do this, to avoid taking to much or your time writing emails back and forth.
+We do this to avoid taking too much of your time writing emails back and forth.
 To be successful in reducing the interactions necessary to solve a case, we need your help.

 |INFORMATION||QUESTIONS THAT HELP YOU||EXPLANATION|

-If you include all of the above your chances of getting a fast resolution of your problems without much back and forth are significantly higher as we can concentrate on what matters and have all the info readily available.
+If you include all of the above, your chances of getting a fast resolution of your problems without much back and forth are significantly higher because we can concentrate on what matters and have all the info readily available.

 Avoid out-of-band communication

-With Spryker Support it is not necessary to send a message to multiple people via various channels, as we will do that for you.
+With Spryker Support, it is not necessary to send a message to multiple people by various channels, because we will do that for you.
 We have clearly defined escalation rules (for an overview, look here) that make sure that every important stakeholder is informed.
 Raising a case with us also ensures SLA coverage, orderly tracking of all communication in a central, audited, and secure place.
 By only using our official points of contact to raise cases with us, you are doing us and yourself a big favor.

 We want to measure ourselves to your high standards and exceed expectations.
 One important step towards our goal of providing the best support experience in the industry is receiving feedback.
-When we close a with you, the notification email will include a link to a short survey.
+When we close a case with you, the notification email includes a link to a short survey.
 Please provide honest, stern feedback.
-Tell us how satisfied you were with our service and how easy or hard it was to work together with us.
-You have additional comments?
+Tell us how satisfied you are with our service and how easy or hard for you to work together with us.
+Do you have additional comments?
 Great!
 The survey also includes a comment field so you can include your feedback there.

 We take your feedback very seriously.
 Our Support Lead will read and follow up on your feedback.